NathanKr/simple-ci-cd-pipeline-for-next.js-app/README.md

 <h2>Points of Interest</h2>
 <ul>
-    <li><code>on: workflow_dispatch</code>: may be usefull during workflow development for manuall workflow run . go to workflow file on github. click 'View Runs' and then click 'Run workflow'</li>
+    <li><code>on: workflow_dispatch</code>: may be usefull during workflow development for manual workflow run . go to workflow file on github. click 'View Runs' and then click 'Run workflow'</li>
     <li>push to main trigger deploy, to protect this you can allow it only via pull request , this can be done via .git\hooks\pre-push (.git/hooks directory is not tracked by Git)

 ```bash